Social information architecture: Social dialogue and information model (external space)

 All major brands use information architecture to market their products online, it is then commonly wrapped under the umbrella phrase 'digital strategy'.
 Information architecture used for strategic purposes encompasses brand SEO, strategic placement of virals, social media presence etc.

 Charities, news outlets and social dialogue forums can make a much more specific use of the same tools for positive and important social purposes.
 Social Information Architecture is perceived as the socially conscious wing of commercial information architecture and function to exchange information and ideas between people and groups.

-Social iA can pick up on conflicting issues that are treated with misunderstanding between cultures and leaves individuals and societies vulnerable to exploitation and manipulation.
-Since the net has such a far reach it is obvious to use it for meaningful and coordinated social dialogue.
+Social IA can detect problems caused by different levels of understanding and communication in culture.
+Due to the wide dissemination of the internet, it can also be utilised for communication and dialogue between people and groups from different societies.

 Example of such issues are faith, environment, politics, climate change, war, injustice and other social challenges.
 Information architecture can help create frameworks in which sharing information brings people together, inspires and encourages them to participate in a forward thinking and unfragmented way.
 One of its core activities is to spread messages that bring people from opposite sites of social and cultural spectrums together and to confront uncomfortable subject head on.